TestStack/TestStack.Dossier/README.md

             }

             // Note: we typically only start with the methods that are strictly needed so the
-            //   builders are quick to write and aren't bloated' public virtual CustomerBuilder WithLastName(string lastName)
+            //   builders are quick to write and aren't bloated public virtual CustomerBuilder WithLastName(string lastName)
             {
                 return Set(x => x.LastName, lastName);